-Mr. Hyman has acted as special tax counsel to debtors in possession, creditors' committees, and major creditors in major corporate reorganizations under the Bankruptcy Act and the Bankruptcy Code.
+Milt has acted as special tax counsel to debtors in possession, creditors' committees, and major creditors in major corporate reorganizations under the Bankruptcy Act and the Bankruptcy Code.
 As tax counsel, he has been responsible for bankruptcy tax planning, as well as the resolution in a bankruptcy reorganization context of significant tax controversies with the IRS and other taxing authorities.
-Among the cases in which Mr. Hyman has acted as tax counsel are GAC Corporation, Daylin, Inc., Wickes Companies, Inc., Storage Technology Corporation, Smith International, Apex Oil Company, Inc., JPS Textile Group, Inc., L.A.
-Gear, Inc., Martin Lawrence Limited Editions, Inc., Medieval Dinner & Tournament, Inc. and Covad Communications Group, Inc. He also represented Fresenius Medical Care Holdings, Inc. in connection with complex creditor tax matters involving the W.R.
+Among the cases in which Milt has acted as tax counsel are GAC Corporation, Daylin, Inc., Wickes Companies, Inc., Storage Technology Corporation, Smith International, Apex Oil Company, Inc., JPS Textile Group, Inc., L.A.
+Gear, Inc., Martin Lawrence Limited Editions, Inc., Medieval Dinner & Tournament, Inc., Covad Communications Group, Inc., Circuit City Liquidating Trust and Wilshire Courtyard.
+He also represented Fresenius Medical Care Holdings, Inc. in connection with complex creditor tax matters involving the W.R.
 Grace & Co. bankruptcy proceedings.

-At Harvard Law School, Mr. Hyman was a member of the Board of Editors, Harvard Law Review.
-His note was cited by the Supreme Court: "But see."
-As a result of receiving a Harvard University Sheldon Traveling Fellowship, Mr. Hyman and his wife traveled around the world for an academic year after graduating and taking the California bar exam, before joining the Army General Counsel's Office in the Pentagon for three years.
+At Harvard Law School, Milt was a member of the board of editors for the Harvard Law Review.
+His note was cited by the Supreme Court: “But see.”
+As a result of receiving a Harvard University Sheldon Traveling Fellowship, Milt and his wife traveled around the world for an academic year after graduating and taking the California bar exam, before joining the Army General Counsel's Office in the Pentagon for three years.

-Mr. Hyman and his wife of 46 years have two children.
+Milt and his wife of more than 50 years have two children.
 He loves reading, gardening, traveling, and visiting museums.
-Best of all, Mr. Hyman loves spending time with his four grandchildren, as well as his daughter, a physician, and his son, a rabbi, and their respective spouses.
-Mr. Hyman is a member of the board for the UCLA Center for Jewish Studies and a past president of Sinai Temple.
+Best of all, he loves spending time with his four grandchildren, as well as his daughter, a physician, and her spouse, and his son, a rabbi.
+Milt is a member of the advisory board for the UCLA Alan D. Leve Center for Jewish Studies and a past president of Sinai Temple.